micmejia/bible-dump/AMPC/Luke/Luke 23.md

-For there was also an inscription above Him [^l]_in letters of Greek and Latin and Hebrew_: This is the King of the Jews.
+For there was also an inscription above Him _in letters of Greek and Latin and Hebrew_: This is the King of the Jews.